Welcome to Lima City Schools’ Hour of Code Page!

 Hour of Code Official Site https://studio.code.org/

-Eight different coding challenges await at the Hour of Code Studio.
+A variety of different coding challenges await at the Hour of Code Studio.
 All of them are presented in a game-like format, and offer ample hints and encouragement.
 The emphasis is on introducing you to the logic and process of creating code.
+You can choose activities based on grade level or scroll down and chose from other popular introductions.
+Don’t be nervous–completing these is like playing a game!

 Star Wars is everywhere these days, including at Hour of Code.
 Programming the new droid, BB-8, and our old friends R2D2 and C3PO are the focus of the tasks you can do if you choose this programming game.